Winter offers available on selected routes Jan 5 – Feb 15, 2026. Reserve your spot now!

 • Valid for driving in Japan

-????
 Key Tip: UK residents are in the best position to obtain the correct IDP for Japan.
-If you’re planning to visit Tokyo and try Monkey Kart, this is the most straightforward process.
+If you’re planning to visit Tokyo and try Monkey Adventure Kart, this is the most straightforward process.

 Netherlands